 While research on Arctic marine plastic pollution has led to numerous source attributions for debris washed offshore (Merrell, 1980, 1984; Johnson, 1990; Manville, 1990; Bergmann et al., 2017a; Nashoug, 2017; Polasek et al., 2017), there is not, to our knowledge, information available on the total input of plastic into the Arctic.
 While some of the debris collected during beach surveys can be easily determined to unequivocally originate from certain sea-based sources (mostly fisheries), this is not the case for other plastics that are unidentifiable or that can originate from more than one source either on land or at sea (OSPAR Commission, 2009).
 This hinders ranking sea-based contributions against land-based contributions or ranking amongst the different sea- or land-based activities.
 Cózar et al. (2017) used information on size of population living near the coast within the Arctic Circle and on the density of vessels normalized against the surface of the Arctic Ocean as proxies for the likely input of pollution from either land or sea.
-They concluded that sea-based sources of pollution in the Arctic region must be particularly relevant in relation to the land-based sources.
+They concluded that, on the basis of the world ratios of vessels per coastal inhabitant, sea-based sources of pollution in the Arctic region must be particularly relevant in relation to the land-based sources.

 To complement the information obtained directly from beach surveys, proxies are used in the section below to determine the relative contribution of the different sources of marine plastic pollution and to provide information on the size and geographical distribution of the drivers or activities leading to the release of plastic into the environment.